if1live/VRTK/Assets/VRTK/Documentation/API.md

   > `public virtual void ForceRelease(bool applyGrabbingObjectVelocity = false)`

  * Parameters
-   * `bool applyGrabbingObjectVelocity` - If this is true then upon releasing the object any velocity on the grabbing object will be applied to the object to essentiall throw it.
+   * `bool applyGrabbingObjectVelocity` - If this is true then upon releasing the Interactable Object any velocity on the Interact Touch GameObject will be applied to the Interactable Object to essentiall throw it.
 Defaults to `false`.
  * Returns
    * _none_

-The ForceRelease method will force the controller to stop grabbing the currently grabbed object.
+The ForceRelease method will force the Interact Grab to stop grabbing the currently grabbed Interactable Object.

 #### AttemptGrab/0